stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

     It is our opinion that the separate top-level domain, e.g. `http://mycompany.io` is the nicer alternative: it is shorter, easier to remember and type, and looks better.

-* If your customer ever accesses your app directly (`https://mycompany.io`) instead of using their subdomain (`https://customerA.mycompany.io`), you still might need to provide a tenant-aware login form (described below).
+* If a user from a customer organization ever accesses your app directly (`https://mycompany.io`) instead of using their subdomain (`https://customerA.mycompany.io`), you still might need to provide a tenant-aware login form (described below).
 After login, you can redirect them to their tenant-specific url for all subsequent requests.

-* Subdomain names that you expose to customers should be easy to read and remember. `customerA` is _much_ easier for your customer to remember than a UUID like `19C2C28D-0CC6-4FD1-B5BC-84F8E7A8E92D`.
+* Subdomain names that you expose to users should be easy to read and remember. `customerA` is _much_ easier for a user to remember than a UUID like `19C2C28D-0CC6-4FD1-B5BC-84F8E7A8E92D`.
 You can (and should) still use UUIDs or `long` primary keys in your code, but your users shouldn't have to remember them.

-* Ensure that you (or your customer) can change a tenant's subdomain identifier at any time.
+* Ensure that you (or your customers) can change a tenant's subdomain identifier at any time.
 It should not be permanent, and no part of the system should rely on it beyond initial request-to-tenant association logic.

     This means the application's tenant records _should_ have a globally unique immutable tenant _primary key_ that is not necessarily human-friendly, like a `long` number or `UUID`, for the application's own needs.
 This type of key is called a [_surrogate_](http://en.wikipedia.org/wiki/Surrogate_key) key.

-    In addition, a tenant should _also_ have globally unique, _mutable_, and human-readable subdomain name (like `customerA`) that people use when executing requests to your application.
+    In addition, a tenant should _also_ have globally unique, _mutable_, and human-readable subdomain name (like `customerA`) that gets used when executing requests to your application.
 This is known a [_natural_](http://en.wikipedia.org/wiki/Natural_key) key.

     After a request enters the application, the surrogate primary key identifier is used for all further data queries.
 For example:

     1. Request is received referencing a human-readable tenant name - the natural key.
-    2. The human readable tenant name (natural key) is used to look up a tenant record, with that tenant's immutable `long` or `UUID` surrogate primary key.
+    2. The human-readable tenant name (natural key) is used to look up a tenant record, with that tenant's immutable `long` or `UUID` surrogate primary key.
     3. The surrogate key `long` or `UUID` is used for all subsequent data queries.  **This surrogate primary key is used for all data partitioning schemes and queries**, _not_ the human-friendly natural key.